olvidalo/efes-ng-prototype/docs/guide/xslt-overrides.md

 ## Guidelines

-- **Keep overrides minimal** — only override what you need to change
+- **Keep overrides minimal**: only override what you need to change
-- **Match upstream templates exactly** — use the same `match` patterns
+- **Match upstream templates exactly**: use the same `match` patterns
-- **Document your overrides** — add comments explaining why the override exists
+- **Document your overrides**: add comments explaining why the override exists
-- **Check after updates** — when updating upstream stylesheets, verify your overrides still apply correctly
+- **Check after updates**: when updating upstream stylesheets, verify your overrides still apply correctly